mopelabs/jqueryconfig/README.md

 ## Advantages
 Building your own jQuery with jQueryConfig has the following advantages:

 1.  makes it easy to build your own, optimal configuration(\*);
 2.  offers insight in the effect different modules have on the build size.
 You can fine-tune the configuration by selecting and deselecting individual modules.
-The size of the configured build -- in kB, minizied -- is shown real-time as a bar graph;
+The size of the configured build -- in kB, minified -- is shown real-time as a bar graph;
 3.  automatically checks for dependencies between modules.
 4.  shows information about selection options;
 ![](info-animation.gif)